haisenheim/angara-bcpme/public/js/package 4/README.md

 gridOptions = {
     columnDefs: [
         {
-            field: 'country', // The column to add the component to
+            field: "country", // The column to add the component to
             cellRenderer: CountryCellRenderer, // Your custom cell component
             filter: CountryFilter, // Your custom filter component },